fraunhofer-iem/dodo-database-service/doc/KPIs/MeanFaultCorrectionTime.md

 ## Description

-The Fault Correction Rate describes the development team's capability to respond to bug reports.
+The Mean Fault Correction Time describes the development team's capability to respond to bug reports.
 It is a qualitative indicator for which we consider all issues labeled `bug` (or some other equivalent tag).
 We then calculate `Fault Correction Time` for each resolved fault individually and using this we calculate the average resolution time.

 ## Calculation